ElectricBlocks/electricblocks.github.io/content/docs/electric-blocks/about-eb.md

 weight: 30
 toc: true
 ---
-Electric Blocks is the Minecraft client/server mod that functions as the interface.
-This mod adds all the necessary blocks, tile entitites, guis, etc needed for power flow simulations.
-This mod will need to be installed on both the client and server to work properly.
-In single player, installing the mod on the client is equivalent to installing it on the server.
+Electric Blocks is the Minecraft client/server mod that functions as the interface for EBPP.
+This mod adds all the necessary blocks, tile entities, GUIs, etc. needed for power flow simulations.
+In multiplayer, this mod must be installed on both the client and server to work properly.
+In single-player, only installing the mod on the client is necessary.